paulscherrerinstitute/ecmccfg/examples/test/smaract/SmarAct_MCS2.md

 5. Then open MCS2 Service Tool connect to the device name.
 6. Click on the tab "Device Diagnostic" on the right side.
 Here you can find the MAC.

+NOTE:  Only one smaract software can be connected to a drive at the same time.
+Service tool and firmware uploader cannot be connected at the same time.

 # LAB MCS2 info
 * Device info: MCS2-00016017
 * IP when first powered: 192.168.1.200, (DHCP disabled)